-MSCPA is one of the very few businesses in which they want customers to use less of their product.
-As part of a not-for-profit public power entity, higher bills do not benefit the Agency, members or customers in any way.
-Here are a few tips on how you can do your part and make your home more efficient, resulting in a lower electric bill.
+Michigan South Central and their member agencies are one of the very few organizations in which they want customers to use less of their product.
+As part of a public power entity, higher bills do not benefit the Agency, members or customers in any way.
+Here are a few tips on how you can do your part to make your home more efficient, resulting in a lower electric bill.

 - Have a qualified technician maintain your air conditioner annually and check your air filter monthly.

 - Close the blinds and shades during the day to keep the warm sunlight out.

 - Reverse the direction of your ceiling fan to counter-clockwise in order to circulate cool air.

 - Turn off the ceiling fan when leaving the room.

 - Turn up the thermostat.
 For every degree you turn up on the temperature, you could possibly save 2%-3% on your cooling bill.

 - Minimize the use of ovens, stoves, dryers, and other major appliances on very hot days.

 - Open blinds and shades to let the sun’s heat in during the day.
 Be sure to close them at night.